iamthatguylook/Penetration-Testing-Notes/Information Gathering - Web Edition.md

 -h is target host -Tuning b to only run the Software Identification modules.

 In output - Headers: Several non-standard or insecure headers were found, including a missing Strict-Transport-Security header and a potentially insecure x-redirect-by header.

+## Crawling
+Crawling, often called spidering, is the automated process of systematically browsing the World Wide Web.
+Similar to how a spider navigates its web, a web crawler follows links from one page to another, collecting information.

+Breadth-First Crawling (BFS) -
+How it works: Imagine you’re exploring a building floor by floor.
+You check all the rooms on the first floor before moving to the second floor.
+Depth-First Crawling (DFS)
+How it works: Now, imagine you’re exploring the same building, but this time you go as deep as possible into one room, then the next, and so on.
+You go down one hallway until you can’t go any further, then backtrack and start down the next hallway.

+From crawling you extract :
+1) Links (Internal and External): These are the fundamental building blocks of the web, connecting pages within a website (internal links) and to other websites (external links).
+2) Comments: Comments sections on blogs, forums, or other interactive pages can be a goldmine of information.
+3) Metadata: Metadata refers to data about data.
+In the context of web pages, it includes information like page titles, descriptions, keywords, author names, and dates.
+4) Sensitive Files: Web crawlers can be configured to actively search for sensitive files that might be inadvertently exposed on a website.(eg /files)